McAloon History, Family Crest & Coats of Arms

 - Jane McAloon, aged 30, who settled in America from Galston, Scotland, in 1907

-- Michael McAloon, aged 21, who emigrated to the United States, in 1913
+- Michael McAloon, aged 21, who immigrated to the United States, in 1913

-- Kate McAloon, aged 34, who emigrated to America from Glasgow, Scotland, in 1914
+- Kate McAloon, aged 34, who immigrated to America from Glasgow, Scotland, in 1914

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)